Vladimir Chernavin: Biography

 Chernavin was born in Mykolaiv, Ukrainian SSR, in the Soviet Union.
-He entered the Higher Naval School in Baku in 1944 and graduated from the Frunze Higher Naval School in Leningrad (St. Petersburg) in 1951.
+He entered the Higher Naval School in Baku in 1944 and graduated from the Frunze Higher Naval School in Leningrad (Saint Petersburg) in 1951.
 He was the executive officer of a submarine in 1951 and became commander of the November-class submarine K-21 in 1959.
 He attended the Kuznetsov Naval Academy in 1962–65 and the General Staff Academy in 1967–69 after which he became divisional commander in 1969 and commanded the submarine flotillas of the Northern Fleet.
 In 1977 he was appointed commander of the Northern Fleet and in 1981 was awarded a title of the Hero of the Soviet Union.
 From 1981–85 he was chief of the main staff/1st deputy commander-in-chief of the Soviet Navy.
 He became the commander-in-chief of the Soviet Navy upon the retirement of Sergey Gorshkov.
 He retired in 1992.
 In retirement he was chairman of the Soviet submariners association.
-He has been a prominent attendee at Victory Day Parades as recently as 2019.
+He was a prominent attendee at Victory Day Parades as recently as 2019.

 Chernavin died in Moscow on 18 March 2023, at the age of 94.
+He was buried with military honours at the Federal Military Memorial Cemetery's Pantheon of Defenders of the Fatherland on 21 March 2023.